sabdllah/E04a-Sprites/README.md

  * main1.py:
    * The panda is feeling lonely.
 Change main1.py so that 20 random animals are displayed on the screen.
+   I could only generate one image at a time.
+I adjusted the code in many different ways and searched for possible solutions online without any luck.

    * You will need to edit lines 26–32 to accomplish this assignment
    * To repeat something 20 times, you can use a loop:
      * for i in range(20):